 Pemphigus is an autoimmune blistering disease in which patients present with oral and/or skin lesions in the form of vesicles, erosions and crusted/healed lesions.
 COVID-19 pandemic hampered direct physical examination and regular follow-up.
-Teleconsultation services through commonly used
+Teleconsultation services through commonly used platforms like WhatsApp alleviated such inconveniences to some extent.
+While availing teleconsultation services, patients faced technical problems at various levels that included amongst others, the inability to capture good-quality pictures and transmit them to the physician.
+Moreover, poor quality or non-representative pictures may not help

 How to cite this article: Prarthana T, Handa S, Goel S, Mahajan R, De D. Construction and validation of an audio-visual tool to instruct caregivers of patients with pemphigus in photographing skin and oral cavity lesions during tele-consultation: A cross-sectional study.
-Indian J Dermatol Venereol Leprol.
-2025;91:76-80. doi: 10.25259/IJDVL_361_2023
+Indian J Dermatol Venereol Leprol. doi: 10.25259/IJDVL_361_2023

-Corresponding author: Dr. Dipankar De, Department of Dermatology, Venereology and Leprology, Postgraduate Institute of Medical Education and Research, Chandigarh, India. dr dipankar de@yahoo.in
+Corresponding author: Dr. Dipankar De, Department of Dermatology, Venereology and Leprology, Postgraduate Institute of Medical Education and Research, Chandigarh, India. dr_dipankar_de@yahoo.in

-Received: April, 2023 Accepted: September, 2023 EPub Ahead of Print: April, 2024 Published: December, 2024 the physician in disease assessment.
+Received: April, 2023 Accepted: September, 2023 EPub Ahead of Print: April, 2024 the physician in disease assessment.
 Hence, we intended to construct and validate an audio-visual instruction tool (A-V tool) helpful in photographing skin and oral cavity lesions by the caregivers.

-DOI: 10.25259/IJDVL_361_2023 PMID: 38841977 Supplementary files available on: https://doi.org/10.25259/IJDVL_361_2023
+DOI: 10.25259/IJDVL_361_2023 Supplementary files available on: https://doi.org/10.25259/IJDVL_361_2023

-This is an open-access article distributed under the terms of the Creative Commons Attribution-Non Commercial-Share Alike 4.0 License, which allows others to remix, transform, and build upon the work non-commercially, as long as the author is credited and the new creations are licensed under the identical terms.
+This is an open-access article distributed under the terms of the Creative Commons Attribution-Non Commercial-Share Alike 4.0 License, which allows others to remix, tweak, and build upon the work non-commercially, as long as the author is credited and the new creations are licensed under the identical terms.